The Argument from Evolution

 Historical Background

 The idea that species change over time predates Darwin - Jean-Baptiste Lamarck proposed an evolutionary theory in 1809, and Darwin’s own grandfather Erasmus Darwin speculated about common descent.
-But it was Charles Darwin’s On the Origin of Species (1859), supported by Alfred Russel Wallace’s independent discovery of natural selection, that provided both the mechanism and the evidence.
+But Charles Darwin’s On the Origin of Species (1859), supported by Alfred Russel Wallace’s independent discovery of natural selection, provided both the mechanism and the evidence.

-Richard Dawkins crystallized the anti-theistic implications in The Blind Watchmaker (1986), arguing that Darwin made it possible to be an “intellectually fulfilled atheist.”
-Daniel Dennett called natural selection “the single best idea anyone has ever had” in Darwin’s Dangerous Idea (1995), characterizing it as a “universal acid” that corrodes traditional accounts of purpose and design across philosophy, not just biology.
+Richard Dawkins crystallized the anti-theistic implications in The Blind Watchmaker (1986), arguing Darwin made it possible to be an “intellectually fulfilled atheist.”
+Daniel Dennett called natural selection “the single best idea anyone has ever had” in Darwin’s Dangerous Idea (1995), describing it as a “universal acid” that corrodes traditional accounts of purpose and design across philosophy, not just biology.

 Relationship to Other Arguments

 The Argument from Evolution connects to many other theories on this site.
-It reinforces the Argument from Poor Design, which documents specific biological flaws - like the backwards human retina and the recurrent laryngeal nerve’s absurd routing - that make sense as evolutionary artifacts but not as products of intelligent engineering.
+It reinforces the Argument from Poor Design, which documents specific biological flaws - like the backwards human retina and the recurrent laryngeal nerve’s absurd routing - that make sense as evolutionary leftovers but not as products of intelligent engineering.

 The argument also intersects with the Problem of Evil.
 Evolution provides the empirical backstory to the problem of natural evil: the suffering in nature is not an incidental feature of creation but the engine by which life was produced.
-Hundreds of millions of years of animal pain were not a side effect - they were the process itself.
+Hundreds of millions of years of animal pain weren’t a side effect - they were the process itself.

 Our Scoring

 Creator/Designer: 25/100.
 A creator or intelligent designer is the conception most directly challenged by this argument.
 Evolution provides a complete alternative explanation for the phenomenon - biological complexity - that a designer was invoked to explain.
 If natural selection accounts for the eye, the wing, and the brain without design, the evidential basis for a biological designer collapses.
-The score is slightly higher than the Personal God because a morally neutral creator is not additionally burdened by the suffering objection - but the core problem remains: the designer’s primary job has been given to a natural process.
-The few points above zero reflect the possibility that a designer initiated the process or set the conditions that made evolution possible, even though the evidence does not require this.
+The score is slightly higher than Personal God because a morally neutral creator isn’t additionally burdened by the suffering objection - but the core problem remains: the designer’s primary job has been given to a natural process.
+The few points above zero reflect the possibility that a designer initiated the process or set the conditions that made evolution possible, even though the evidence doesn’t require this.